Castile and León: Cortes of Castile and León

 During the first legislature, the Spanish Socialist Workers' Party was the party with the most representation in Cortes, being the first president of the community the Socialist Demetrio Madrid.
 Since the 1990s, regional policy has been framed by a series of absolute majorities of the People's Party, which continues to comfortably govern at present.
 Other national parties with presence in the community, either locally or regionally, are United Left (previously as Communist Party of Spain) and Union, Progress and Democracy, with a significant presence in the provinces of Ávila and Burgos.
 Previously Democratic and Social Centre of Adolfo Suárez also managed to be in the regional political life occupying the reformist center of the political spectrum.

 The Leonesism through the Leonese People's Union, the Castilianism through Party of Castile and León, previously Commoners' Land or localistas parties like Independent Solution, Group of Zamoran Independent Electoral Members or Initiative for the Development of Soria have also had their presence, although at a lower level.

 The community is governed by Alfonso Fernández Mañueco, of the People's Party.
 This party obtained 29 procurators in the 2019 Castilian-Leonese regional election.
 Mañueco's investiture was supported by the party Citizens, with 12 representatives.
 The party that obtained the most seats at the election, the Spanish Socialist Workers' Party is in opposition, with 35 representatives.
 The leader of the opposition is Luis Tudanca.
 In addition, four more formations obtained parliamentary representation in the region: Podemos (2 seats), Vox (1), XÁvila (1) and Leonese People's Union (1).

+A 2024 law passed by the regional Castile and León coalition (including Vox and the People's Party) omitted any mention of General Franco as a dictator, which sparked criticism.

+Human rights

+The roots of modern human rights theories has its origins in Castile and León.
+The School of Salamanca was an intellectual movement of 16th-century where humanism raised, being its major contributor Francisco de Vitoria.

+The Valladolid debate was the first moral debate in European history to discuss the rights and treatment of Indigenous people by European colonizers.

+Castile and León is the only autonomous region in Spain without a specific regional law protecting LGBTQ+ citizens.
+Several LGBTQ+ organizations exists in the region, such as Segovia Entiende, Espacio Seguro LGBTQ+ Burgos, Chiguitxs LGTB+ Palencia, Arco Ávila, Awen León or Fundación Triangulo Castilla y León.

+Since 2022 the Festival Zorrilla's Fest is celebrated annually in Valladolid during Pride Week to promote LGBTQ+ artists and local LGBTQ+ engagement.
+Since then artists such as Samantha Hudson, Putochinomaricón, Javiera Mena or Tremenda Jauría have performed in the Festival.

+The first transgender person in Spain to reach Professor level at University is Marina Sáenz, in the Law School of Valladolid University.

+Abortion law is applied as in the rest of the country, but women might suffer difficulties due to the high proportion of medical practitioners objecting to practise abortions.